Best Honey for Baking

 Quick Answer

 Clover and wildflower honey are the best all-around choices for baking due to their mild, versatile flavor that lets other ingredients shine.
-For specialty baking, meadowfoam honey adds butterscotch-vanilla depth, while buckwheat honey creates richly flavored gingerbread and dark baked goods.
+For specialty baking, meadowfoam honey adds butterscotch-vanilla depth to pastries and glazes, while buckwheat honey creates richly flavored gingerbread and dark baked goods.
+Orange blossom honey is the best choice for citrus cakes, almond desserts, and floral pastries.

 What to Look For